remoteworklibrary/remoteworklibrary.io/content/posts/remote-interviews.md

 ## Why use it?

-Remote recruiting enables hiring new employees without having onsite interviews.
+Remote interviews enable hiring new employees without having onsite interviews.

 ## How to do it?